Pancreas and kidney transplants

 - Compare transplant center statistics through the database maintained by the Scientific Registry of Transplant Recipients

-After you've selected a transplant center, you'll need an evaluation to determine whether you meet the center's eligibility requirements for a pancreas transplant.
+After you've selected a transplant center, you'll need an evaluation to determine whether you meet the center's eligibility requirements.

 When the transplant team assesses your eligibility, they'll consider the following: